knative/serving/docs/scaling/SYSTEM.md

 reach this revision, the system needs to scale it up.
 As the SKS is in **`Proxy`** mode, the request will reach the activator (1), which will count it and report its appearance to the autoscaler (2.1).
-The activator will then buffer the request and watch the SKS's private service for endpoints to appear (2.2).
+The activator will then buffer the requests and watch the SKS's private service for endpoints to appear (2.2).

 The autoscaler gets the metric from the activator and immediately runs an